tromey/el-compilador/README.md

 There are any number of bugs.
 There are some notes about them in various files.

 The C back end is incomplete.
-There's no out-of-ssa pass and the results of type inferencing aren't fully used.
+The Emacs core doesn't have the primitives needed to implement some of the special calls the compiler generates, like `:elcomp-specbind`.

 The into-SSA pass is written in the stupidest possible way.
 Making this smarter would be nice.